-Pre-sessional course: Mathematics and statisticsStudents who want to review concepts such as statistical distributions and matrix algebra you will have the option to attend modules during induction week and week one of the first term.
+Pre-sessional course: Mathematics and statisticsStudents who want to review concepts such as statistical distributions and matrix algebra have the option to attend module(s) during induction week (week zero) within the School of Economics and Finance.

 Professional module exemptions

 - If you intend to apply for the Chartered Institute for Securities and Investment (CISI) Masters in Wealth Management programme you can apply for an exemption from the first module, Financial Markets.
 For this you will need to: